-Undergraduate students can apply for a bursary to help them with their living costs and tuition fees from their second year of study.
+Eligible undergraduate students can apply for a social work bursary to help them with their living costs and tuition fees from their second year of study.
 In the first year of the course, funding may be available through Student Finance England.

-- are given to eligible students who have completed their first year of study
+- awarded to eligible students who have completed their first year of study

-- are paid into your bank at the start of each term
+- paid into your bank account at the start of each term

 - £4,862.50 if you attend a university outside of London

-The rate is pro rata for part time students.
+This is paid on a pro rata basis for eligible part time students.

 Before you apply